Updated: Nov 28, 2022

 If you are convicted, even if you are a first-time offender, you will face jail time.
 If you are not a US resident, you can face property seizure, high fines, and deportation.
 Methamphetamine, cocaine, marijuana, heroin, LSD, PCP, and human growth hormone are the most frequently tried substances in federal court.

-If you are being investigated for drug trafficking or have already been convicted, you can contact a criminal defense lawyer right away.
+If you are being investigated for drug trafficking or have already been convicted, you can contact a criminal defense lawyer immediately.
 If a confidential informant was used to gather evidence against you, your Criminal Defense Attorney in Los Angeles will be aware of this and will put doubt on their credibility.

 The opioid and prescription drug fraud epidemic in the United States has forced federal law enforcement authorities to crack down on prescription drug purchases and delivery.